-Notes: Panel A plots the centroids of NYC census tracts, shading each dot by count of Chinese born.
-Panel B plots a subset of NYC census tracts, shading each tract by count of Chinese, using a square root scale.
+Notes: Panel (a) plots the centroids of census tracts in the New York City Metropolitan Statistical Area (MSA), shading each dot by count of Chinese born.
+Panel (b) plots a subset of the New York City MSA census tracts, shading each tract by count of Chinese, using a square root scale.
 The red borders show clusters of contiguous Chinese tracts defined using our algorithm.

-14 considered a panel of census tracts.21 For each census tract in each year, we have data on housing and demographic characteristics, including population counts by birth country.
+considered a panel of census tracts.22 We define cities using the 2010 Metropolitan Statistical Area (MSA) boundaries, which are sets of census tracts.
+For each census tract in each year, we have data on housing and demographic characteristics, including population counts by birth country.
 The conversion to constant boundary tracts often results in fractional values for count variables.
 In these cases, we take the largest integer value less than or equal to the fraction (often called the "floor" or "int" function).
 In 1970 and 1980 the census question on country of birth only allowed for a limited set of country responses, but the response set expanded significantly from 1990 onwards.
 As a result, the length of our panel differs by group.
-All of our data, including the spatial boundary files and crosswalks, is publicly available.
+All of our data, including the spatial boundary files and crosswalks, is publicly available.23

 Most of our variables, including the counts by birth country and nativity, are summary level data from the long-form of the census, which are estimates from a sample rather than full population counts.
 This introduces measurement error into our immigrant group counts, and therefore some of the tracts we observe with zero individuals from a given group may actually have residents from that group.
-Similarly, we also observe some tracts where the count of natives exceeds the total tract population, where the total tract population is measured using the full population counts.
-We drop any cases where the count of natives exceeds 1.1 times the total tract population.22 An additional source of measurement error is the conversion to constant boundary census tracts.
+Similarly, we also observe some tracts where the count of natives exceeds the total tract population, with the total tract population measured using the full population counts.
+We drop any cases where the count of natives exceeds 1.1 times the total tract population.24 An additional source of measurement error is the conversion to constant boundary census tracts.
 Since we focus on unusually large concentrations, it's unlikely that any of this measurement error would affect the classification of many ethnic tracts, nor change any of the general patterns we find.
 Nonetheless, it is likely that a few tracts on the margin of the LQ threshold could change status with more accurate population counts.
 Of course, these tracts would also change if we changed the native threshold percentile, and thus our focus is on general patterns rather than whether a specific location is an ethnic tract.
 Lastly, in some of our analysis comparing results over time, we see a trend break at 2010 where there is a fairly consistent pattern from 1970-2000 and then a change in the 2010 statistic.
-This discrepancy could result from the conversion to constant boundary tracts-the 1970-2000 are converted while 2010 are the original boundaries-or from differences between the decennial census data (1970-2000) and the American Community Survey five year average we use for 2010.
+This discrepancy could result from the conversion to constant boundary tracts-the 1970-2000 tracts are converted while the 2010 tracts use original boundaries-or from differences between the decennial census data (1970-2000) and the American Community Survey five year average we use for 2010.
 Therefore we limit our time series analysis to robust patterns that are present across many decades, rather than specific changes between any two decades.